xarial/codestack/solidworks-api/document/assembly/open-component-ldr/index.md

 ![Selected drawing view](selected-drawing-view.png)

 To enable drawing support it is required to enable Document Manager API in the macro.
-Follow [Activating Document Manager](https://www.codestack.net/solidworks-document-manager-api/getting-started/create-connection#activating-document-manager) section for the detailed steps to request Document Manager license key.
+Follow [Activating Document Manager](/solidworks-document-manager-api/getting-started/create-connection#activating-document-manager) section for the detailed steps to request Document Manager license key.

-Add the reference to **SwDocumentMgr {Year} Type Library** under the **Tools->References** menu in VBA editor.
-Follow [Document Manager in VBA](https://www.codestack.net/solidworks-document-manager-api/getting-started/create-connection#vba) for more information.
+Add the reference to **SwDocumentMgr [Year] Type Library** under the **Tools->References** menu in VBA editor.
+Follow [Document Manager in VBA](/solidworks-document-manager-api/getting-started/create-connection#vba) for more information.

 ![Document Manager reference](swdm-reference.png)